 Russia Travel Blog | All about Russia in English

-Sergey Mikhaylovich Prokudin-Gorsky (1863-1944) was a Russian photographer, chemist, and inventor, who made a significant contribution to the development of photography and cinematography and was a pioneer of color photography in Russia.
+Sergei Mikhailovich Prokudin-Gorsky (1863-1944) was a Russian photographer, chemist (a student of Dmitri Mendeleev), inventor, publisher, teacher, and public figure.
+He made significant contributions to the development of photography and cinematography.
+He was a pioneer of color photography in Russia and the creator of the “Collection of Landmarks of the Russian Empire.”

-In 1909-1916, Prokudin-Gorsky traveled a large part of the Russian Empire, photographing ancient churches, monasteries, factories, towns, villages, and a variety of domestic scenes.
+Between 1909 and 1916, Prokudin-Gorsky traveled across a significant portion of the Russian Empire, photographing old churches, monasteries, factories, towns, villages, and a variety of everyday scenes.

-The town of Zubtsova on the Volga River (1910).
+The town of Zubtsov (Tver Oblast) on the Volga River (1910).

 Color panoramas of the Russian Empire, photo 1

-Thanks to him, we can see how the Russian Empire looked in color in the last years of its existence.
+Thanks to him, we can see what the Russian Empire looked like in color in the last years of its existence.
 Source: International research project “The Legacy of S.M.
 Prokudin-Gorsky”.

 Color panoramas of the Russian Empire, photo 2